How to prevent sequel injection attacks.

 - Veracode Web Application Scanning, a service that combines static and dynamic analysis to scan all public-facing web applications for flaws.

-- Veracode Greenlight, a solution that runs in the background of a developer’s integrated development environment and provides immediate alerts when flaws are found as code is being written.
+- Veracode Static Analysis IDE Scan, a solution that runs in the background of a developer’s integrated development environment and provides immediate alerts when flaws are found as code is being written.